 TCGA Tissue Sample Requirements: High Quality Requirements Yield High Quality Data

-The Cancer Genome Atlas’s (TCGA) strict sample criteria are directly related to data quality.
-These are some of TCGA’s rigorous sample requirements that yield high quality data.
+The Cancer Genome Atlas’s (TCGA) strict sample criteria yielded high data quality.
+These are some of the standards that TCGA followed in acquiring and working with tissue samples.

-- TCGA is a program of ‘no platform left behind’
+- TCGA followed the principle of ‘no platform left behind’

-- TCGA works to ensure all research groups have equal access to TCGA data, and so has adopted the principle that no platform will be left behind.
-This means that every sample must be analyzed through each platform.
-Therefore, a sufficient sized sample is crucial to the TCGA pipeline.
+- TCGA worked to ensure all research groups would have equal access to TCGA data, and so adopted the principle that no platform will be left behind.
+This means that every sample needed be analyzed through each platform.
+Therefore, a sufficient sized sample was crucial to the TCGA pipeline.

-- For that reason, a resection sample is needed as opposed to a biopsy sample.
-Biopsies do not currently provide enough material (tissue) from which the RNA, and DNA are isolated to be used across all the different platforms.
-As new approaches allow smaller inputs (less RNA and DNA, for example), the required tissue sample size requirements are expected to decrease.
+- For that reason, a resection sample was required as opposed to a biopsy sample.
+Biopsies could have not provided enough material (tissue) for the extracted RNA and DNA to be studied across all platforms.

-- Second-generation sequencing platforms facilitate use of more heterogeneous samples
+- Second-generation sequencing platforms facilitated use of more heterogeneous samples

-- TCGA is interested in understanding the underlying genomics of primary, untreated tumors.
+- TCGA's goal was to accelerate the understanding of the underlying genomics of primary, untreated tumors.
 Cancer treatment can involve mutagens or carcinogens which could cloud the origin of the cancer.

 - A primary tumor is the tumor at the initial site of cancer, not where the cancer may have spread or metastasized, called the secondary tumor.
-TCGA rarely studies this type of tumor, unless matched to a primary as part of a series (germline, primary and metastasis) or if the primary tumors are rarely diagnosed (such as in melanoma).
+TCGA only studied secondary tumors if they matched to a primary as part of a series (germline, primary and metastasis), or in tumor types for which the primary tumor is rarely diagnosed (such as in melanoma).

-- Tumor samples are paired with a source of germline DNA
+- Tumor samples were paired with a source of germline DNA

-- TCGA researchers need a second sample, discrete from the primary tumor, from the same patient.
-Most often, this sample comes from blood to avoid any potential field effects in solid tumors.
+- TCGA required a second sample, discrete from the primary tumor, from the same patient.
+Most often, this sample came from blood to avoid any potential field effects in solid tumors, though some solid tumor normal samples were characterized.
 The matched sample allows researchers to compare the tumor sample to the germline DNA.
 In other words, the blood or germline sample serves as a normal comparison of the tumor’s genome.

-- Samples must be frozen soon after surgery.
-Samples need to be frozen quickly in order to prevent degradation of the RNA and DNA.
-FFPE (formalin fixed paraffin embedded) samples are not suitable for molecular analysis because the RNA and DNA are trapped in the nucleic acid-protein cross linking from the fixation process.
+- TCGA only characterized samples that were frozen soon after surgery to prevent degradation of the RNA and DNA.
+FFPE (formalin fixed paraffin embedded) samples were not used because of potential changes to the RNA and DNA that may arise from the fixation process.